 - Go to the Google Cloud Console.

 Navigate to the drop-down menu at the top of the page and choose the Google Cloud project that you'd like to associate with Cloud Translation.

 If you have previously created one or more projects, they appear in a list in the pop-up menu.
 You can either choose an existing project (a check mark appears next to the project you select) or create a new project by clicking New Project.
 For more details on creating a Google Cloud project, see Creating and Managing Projects.

 - If you create a new project, you are prompted to link a billing account for this project.

-- If you are using a pre-existing project, make sure that you have billing enabled.
-You can access the project's billing information at any time by going to the main navigation menu (menu) and clicking the Billing option.
+- If you are using a existing project, ensure that you have billing enabled.
+You can access the project's billing information at any time by going to the main navigation menu (menu) and clicking Billing.

 Enabling the API

 To enable Translation, use the Google Cloud Console.